Zernikalos/Nest/packages/reactui/.llm/pages/projects-page/flow.md

    - Error caught in store
    - Error message shown in dialog

-## 🔄 Shared State Pattern
+## 🔄 State Management Pattern

-The `ZkProjectProvider` context ensures that:
+The hook-based architecture ensures that:

-- Dialog state is shared across all components
+- State is managed in stores (single source of truth)
-- Menu events can trigger dialog from anywhere
+- Business logic is in hooks (reusable and testable)
-- Single source of truth for dialog visibility
+- Components access state via hooks (clean separation)
 - Consistent UX regardless of entry point